ahzs645/obsidian-audio-notes/README.md

 You can use the `Transcribe mp3 file online` command or the `Create new Audio Note in new file` command to transcribe your podcast or audio.
 The transcript will be saved in JSON format in your vault and can be used for future Audio Notes.

 First, you'll need an API Key from [Deepgram AI](https://dpgr.am/obsidian).
 It does cost money, but it is really affordable.
 They also give you up to 12,000 minutes of transcription *for free* as part of the trial period, depending on which additional options you select.
 After you create a Deepgram API key, add it to your Audio Notes plugin settings.

+### Use Scriberr (self-hosted WhisperX) for Local Transcription

+Audio Notes also supports the [Scriberr](https://scriberr.app/api.html) API for people running a local WhisperX server.
+Head to the **Scriberr Settings** section inside the plugin options, point the base URL at your server (defaults to `https://localhost:8080/api/v1`), and paste an `X-API-Key`.
+Once configured, the same commands listed above—quick recordings, mp3 URL transcription, and the queue uploader—can route audio through Scriberr without leaving your machine.

 ### Use an Existing .srt File